 Usability testing services like UsabilityHub or FullStory come in handy for recording people using your website and getting user feedback.
 They highlight issues and problem areas that need to be improved.

 The content of your website needs to be organized logically, while also avoiding web pages with long lines of continuous text whenever possible.
-Here are a couple of notes that can help you:
+Here are a couple of tips from our user experience design agency that can help you:

 Creating a compelling and reflective website design